BLUE HORIZON, BOOK 3

 Renny scoffed.
-“I know you like to read, boss, but don’t you think you could have waited until tomorrow to check out a library book?
-That was awful discourteous of you to leave like that.”
+“I know you like to read, boss, but don’t you think you could have waited until tomorrow to check out a library book?”

 Merlin looked cross at the cheetah.
 He didn’t feel he had to answer to his subordinate and suddenly wanted only to leave.
 He moved to the door that opened out into an upper courtyard and stepped out without another word to Renny.

 “Did Faltane find you?”
 Renny called before he shut the door behind him.

 Merlin stopped and looked back in at him.
 “Victor Faltane?” he asked.
 “He was here?”

 “Yeah, it was strange.
 He asked about you, but he seemed more interested wanting to know the health of your brother, Lucas.”

 A cold feeling overcame the lupine captain.
 “Why would he ask about Lucas?” he wondered aloud.
 “I wasn’t aware the two of them even knew one another.
 What did you tell him?”

 Renny shrugged his shoulders.
 “I just told him the last time we saw the flea-bitten cretin was when we booted him off on Quet a couple years ago,” he replied.